16 Tips On How to Get The Best From Your Cleanser

 - I have problem skin so I need strong products.
 No you don't, again harsh products will just strip your skin and when your skin is irritated, it's going to cause further breakouts.
 Look for products that are PH balanced but suitable for problem skin.
 After cleansing use an acid based toner which will instantly lower the skin's PH.

 - I use a cleansing scrub every day but my skin is still dry.
-Scrubs should only be used once or twice a week, using them daily will just irritate the skin.
+Scrubs should only be used once or twice a week, using them daily will just irritate the skin (I personally don't ever use scrubs, they're too harsh).
 If you do like to feel exfoliated, use a chemical exfoliator, look for cleansers containing glycolic acid, lactic acid or salicylic acid or use an acid based toner after cleansing.

 - Use fresh water.
 Don't fill up the sink and splash your face, you're splashing your face with dirty water, always use clean, fresh water.
 Same thing if you cleanse in the bath.

 - You do have time.
 I regularly receive emails from mums who say they don't have time to cleanse.
-I have 3 girls currently aged 11, 6 (very busy) and 2 and I run a business, I get you, by the end of the night you're exhausted but you do have time.
+I have 3 daughters, a teenage labrador, 2 cats, 3 tortoises and I run a business, I get you, by the end of the night you're exhausted but you do have time.
 Cleanse as soon as they go to bed, the earlier you cleanse, the better it is for your skin.
 I NEVER miss a cleanse, no matter how tired I am, you can do it too, you deserve that mini pamper twice a day, enjoy it, take pleasure in it and don't add it as another chore.

 - Cleansing is the shower is bad!
 If you take hot showers or stick your face under a power jet then yes, not good but that doesn't mean you can't cleanse in the shower.
 If your shower water is cool enough, just cup the water in your hand and rinse.
 If your shower water is hot (hot water really isn't good for the skin but I'm not going to teach you how to shower) take in your trusty, clean face flannel, rinse, shake it to cool and then use it to wipe over your face, repeat a few times until all traces of the cleanser have been removed.
 Cleanse right at the end of your shower to make sure no shampoo or conditioner is left on your skin.

 - When should I start cleansing?
 If you've reached 16 without needing to, well done but now is a good time to start.
 If you're a parent reading this and have a youngster experiencing breakouts, opt for a gentle cleanser.
-My 11 year old has been cleansing with a gentle cleansing milk for over a year, if she misses a few days she has the most terrible breakouts, it may seem young but if your youngster is already developing a skin complaint, get them cleansing as soon as you can.
+My eldest daughter has been cleansing since she was 10, if she misses a few days she has the most terrible breakouts, it may seem young but if your youngster is already developing a skin complaint, get them cleansing as soon as you can.

 I do hope that helps you get the best from your cleansing routine and from your products.
+Of course, getting the best results means using the best quality cleansers that are suitable for your skin.
+HERE you will find a list of our amazing cleansers which are £15 and under.
 If you're hypersensitive or you're very conscious about using only natural ingredients please take a look at our First Cleanse Oil.